OneilGordon/portfolio/content/sections/about/about.md

 ---
-imageSrc: "../../images/charles-deluvio-DgoyKNgPiFQ-unsplash.jpg"
+imageSrc: "../../images/oneil-large.jpg"
-imageAlt: "About Gatsby Theme Portfolio Minimal"
+imageAlt: "Oneil walking the streets of Montreal"
 ---

-I'm a Full Stack Developer who's been building industry utilized applications since my second year of college.
-Since then, I've worked in startups, founded a couple myself, and taken on freelance projects and consulting for clients.
+I'm a Full Stack Developer who's ....
+Since then, I've built industury focused applications, worked in a startup and provided consulting and development for freelance clients.

-My educational background in mathematics and computer science has provided me with an acute attention to detail, a great deal of technical skill, and vast problem solving experience.
-The rigorous university degree program has allowed me to develop an excellent learning skill set.

-If I am not familiar with a topic or specialty area, I possess the ability and training to become proficient with it very quickly.
+My time in university was spent studying mathematics and computer science.
+These years nurtured and honed my problem solving skill set, allowed me to develop an acute attention to detail and additionally acquire a great deal of technical skill.
+Most importantly however, I learned how to learn.
+If I am not familiar with a topic or specialty area, I possess the proven ability to reach proficient in a short amount of time.

 Photo by <a href="https://unsplash.com/@charlesdeluvio?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText" target="_blank" rel="nofollow noopener noreferrer" aria-label="External Link"><u>Charles Deluvio</u></a> on Unsplash